panda7789/docs.cs-cz/docs/core/whats-new/dotnet-core-2-0.md

 ## <a name="language-support"></a>Podpora jazyků

-Kromě podpory jazyka C# a F #, .NET Core 2.0 podporuje taky Visual Basic.
+Kromě podpory C# a F#, .NET Core 2.0 podporuje i Visual Basic.

 ### <a name="visual-basic"></a>Visual Basic